Bio-Prime/documentation/docs/index.md

 ## Access to Primer Data Library

-After logging in, user is presented with the Dashboard, the main page of the program.
+After logging in, the user is presented with the Dashboard, the main page of the program.

 ![dashboard](./dashboard.png)